aosp-mirror/platform_frameworks_base/libs/WindowManager/Shell/src/com/android/wm/shell/docs/debugging.md

   traces in Winscope)

 ### Kotlin
+Kotlin protologging is supported but not as optimized as in Java.

-Protolog tool does not yet have support for Kotlin code (see [b/168581922](https://b.corp.google.com/issues/168581922)).
+The Protolog tool does not yet have support for Kotlin code ([b/168581922](https://b.corp.google.com/issues/168581922)).

-For logging in Kotlin, use the [KtProtoLog](/libs/WindowManager/Shell/src/com/android/wm/shell/util/KtProtoLog.kt) class which has a similar API to the Java ProtoLog class.
+What this implies is that ProtoLogs are not pre-processed to extract the static strings out when used in Kotlin.
+So, there is no memory gain when using ProtoLogging in Kotlin.
+The logs will still be traced to Perfetto, but with a subtly worse performance due to the additional string interning that needs to be done at run time instead of at build time.

 ### Enabling ProtoLog command line logging
 Run these commands to enable protologs (in logcat) for WM Core ([list of all core tags](/core/java/com/android/internal/protolog/ProtoLogGroup.java)):